 Q: I work as a business analyst on a project currently, and I am expected to also act as a project manager; I am currently stuck on how to manage both processes.

 A: Many project professionals find themselves filling the roles of both PM and BA.
-For purposes of applying for the PMP (or the PMI-PBA), use the appropriate Exam Content Outline (ECO) to help you identify your work as either PM or BA.
-For example, Planning Task 1 of the PMP ECO reads as follows:
+For purposes of applying for the PMP exam (or the PMI Professional in Business Analysis (PMI-PBA)® exam), use the appropriate Exam Content Outline (ECO) to help you identify your work as either PM or BA.
+For example, Planning Task 1 of the PMP Certification ECO reads as follows:

 “Review and assess detailed project requirements, constraints, and assumptions with stakeholders based on the project charter, lessons learned, and by using requirement gathering techniques in order to establish detailed project deliverables.”

 So, this is workaround project requirements, as opposed to product requirements, which would be the work of business analysis.
 Think of project requirements as the requirements around the 47 project management processes.

 Also, the ECO includes specific tasks, but there is a lot of work that can be included within each task.
 For example, Executing Task 1 reads:

 “Acquire and manage project resources by following the human resource and procurement management plans in order to meet project requirements.”